Philosoma: Development

-Reception
+Release and reception

-On release, Famicom Tsūshin scored the game a 27 out of 40.
+Philosoma was released for the PlayStation in Japan on July 28, 1995.
 Scary Larry of GamePro criticized the primitive gameplay, saying that "Philosoma tries hard to be a next-gen shooter, but in gameplay it barely surpasses Novastorm."
 He further remarked that while the FMVs are impressive, the graphics which are most important to the shooter experience - the backgrounds, explosions, and enemies - are all dull.
 He nonetheless gave the game a mild recommendation for shooter fans.
 Rich Leadbetter of Maximum made all the same remarks, calling the FMVs impressive but the gameplay visuals "dull", and saying that the "gameplay [harks] back to an archaic age".
 He concluded that even the retro release Gradius Deluxe Pack is a far better purchase.
 Like GamePro, Next Generation deemed the game a worthwhile purchase for shooter fans but no one else: "The graphics and sound really do nothing to take advantage of the advancing technology.
 If you want the next great experience in gameplay and graphics, Philosoma wouldn't even make a top 75 list. ...
 Still, there's plenty of explosions, balanced gameplay, fluid control, timely power-ups, and multiple weapon choices to keep any shooter fan happy."
 Philosoma was awarded Best Shooter of 1995 by Electronic Gaming Monthly.